ArcanePlugins/LevelledMobs/README.md

 # LevelledMobs 4

+> Note: LevelledMobs 4 is an upcoming revamp of LevelledMobs, deep in development, and vastly
+> unsuitable for production usage in its current state.
+Please discuss v4 with us in the
+> ArcanePlugins Discord Server or in the GH Discussions section.

 > 🧟 **The Ultimate RPG Mob Levelling Solution**
 >
 > LevelledMobs is a drop-in plugin for your Minecraft server which instantly upgrades your server's PvE experience.